 - Policy Control Request Trigger information.

-At MBS Session establishment the NF Service Consumer, e.g. MB-SMF, requests the creation of a corresponding MBS Policy Association with the PCF (Npcf_MBSPolicyControl_Create) and provides relevant parameters about the MBS Session to the PCF.
+At MBS Session establishment the NF Service Consumer, e.g. MB-SMF, requests the creation of a corresponding MBS Policy Association with the PCF by using Npcf_MBSPolicyControl_Create and provides relevant parameters about the MBS Session to the PCF.

 - When the PCF has created the "MBS Policy Association", the PCF may provide policy information as defined above.

-When a Policy Control Request Trigger condition is met the NF Service Consumer, e.g. MB-SMF, requests the update (Npcf_MBSPolicyControl_Update) of the MBS Policy Association by providing information on the condition(s) that have been met.
+When a Policy Control Request Trigger condition is met the NF Service Consumer, e.g. MB-SMF, requests the update of the MBS Policy Association by providing information on the condition(s) that have been met using Npcf_MBSPolicyControl_Update.
 The PCF may provide updated policy information for the MBS session to the NF Service Consumer.

-The PCF may at any time provide updated policy information for the MBS session (Npcf_MBSPolicyControl_UpdateNotify).

 At MBS Session Release the NF Service Consumer, e.g. MB-SMF, requests the deletion of the corresponding MBS Policy Association.